• Skip to primary navigation

 • Remaining enchilada sauce.

 • Tortillas.
 16 corn or flour tortillas.
-I've made this recipe with both kinds of tortillas.
-My husband prefers flour tortillas, my daughter prefers corn.
-If you have a few extra minutes, you can try your hand at homemade tortillas.
+I’ve made this recipe with both kinds of tortillas.
+My husband prefers flour tortillas; my daughter prefers corn.
+If you have a few extra minutes, try making homemade tortillas.
 Try Flour Tortillas or Corn Tortillas.

 • Shredded Cheese.
 I recommend a Monterey Jack or a Mexican blend cheese.